-WILLE is a program of the Army's Youth Science Cooperative Outreach Agreement (YSCOA), a subset of the Army Educational Outreach Program (AEOP).
+VIIE is a program of the Army's Youth Science Cooperative Outreach Agreement (YSCOA), a subset of the Army Educational Outreach Program (AEOP).
 UNITE is coordinated by the Technology Student Association (TSA)

-The Army Educational Outreach Program is composed of a catalog of Science, Technology, Engineering and Mathematics (STEM) educational outreach programs including UNITE.
+The Army Educational Outreach Program is composed of a catalog of Science, Technology, Engineering, and Mathematics (STEM) educational outreach programs including UNITE.
+For more information, vist the link at www.usaeop.com.
 This program is sponsored by the United States Army Research Office (ARO) which is funded through the office of the Assistant Secretary of the Army for Acquisitions, Logistics, and Technology (ASA-ALT).

-It is important to know that by allowing your child to participate and/or by choosing to participate in UNITE, you are also providing permission to Army-required AEOP permission forms, and the TSA consent/release form, and to student evaluation for research purpose.
+It is important to know that by allowing your child to participate and/or by choosing to participate in UNITE, you are also providing permission to Army-required AEOP permission forms, the TSA consent/release form, and to student evaluation for research purposes.
 The purpose of the UNITE evaluation is to gauge the effectiveness of our program and to maintain continuous improvement.
 The evaluation evidence that we collect will be used to report program outcomes to funding agencies (i.e., ARO & ASA-ALT) and/or for scholarly publications.
 The evaluation process is essential for the continuation of funding for UNITE.

 During this AEOP program experience, students will be asked to respond to various assessment instruments (e.g., questionnaires, demographic information, focus groups, interviews, etc.).
 Responses to these instruments are VOLUNTARY; students can choose not to participate or to withdraw from participation in these assessment instruments at any time.
 These assessment tools are not anonymous but all results will be kept strictly CONFIDENTIAL.
-The resulting data from all assessment tools will be read, entered, and analyzed by authorized personnel only and will be stored in secure, password-protected servers or databases.
+The resulting data from all assessment tools will be read, entered, and analyzed by authorized personnel only and will be stored in secure, passwordprotected servers or databases.
 Any and all reports to sponsors or scholarly publications that utilize the results of our evaluation data will be de-identified prior to analysis and dissemination.

 Finally, the AEOP reserves the right to use personal information (i.e., email addresses) to contact participants in the future in an effort to gather information regarding their career or educational success.
-Personal information will never be distributed outside of the AEOP, will be kept completely confidential, is accessible by authorized personnel only, and will be stored in password protected and secure servers or databases.
-By signing below, you and your parents are indicating that you have read and understand the information presented above and that participation in all aspects of the UNITE program, including evaluation/research processes, is authorized.
+Personal information will never be distributed outside of the AEOP, will be kept completely confidential, is accessible by authorized personnel only, and will be stored in password-protected and secure servers or databases.
+By signing below, you and your parents are indicating that you have read and understood the information presented above and that participation in all aspects of the UNITE program, including evaluation/research processes, is authorized.

+UNITE Student Signature

+Date

+Parent/Guardian's Signature

+Date

-UNITE Student Signature Date Parent/Guardian's Signature Date If you have questions or concerns before t na anno an haoire adama all Da Francis Talari Dannara • ne program begins, please call Dr. Francis Tuluri, Program a Crisler, Department Administrative Assistant (x3913), and T Dean at 601-979-2153.
+If you have questions or concerns before the program begins, please call Dr. Francis Tuluri, Program Coordinator at 601 979 8262, Ms. Shanetta Crisler, Department Administrative Assistant (x3913), and Department Chair at 601 979 3913, or CSET Dean at 601-979-2153.